-3. Consider this ERD that is similar to the above but where the assigned to relationship is many-to-many, and where assigned to has an attribute startDate.
+3. Consider the ERD below which is similar to the above, but where the assigned to relationship is many-to-many, and where assigned to has an attribute startDate.
 List the FDs that are present.

 4. Consider the ERD below where Department has two keys deptCode and deptName - each department has a unique department code and has a unique department name.
 Course is a weak entity type with a partial key courseNo, and where offers is an identifying relationship.